-I also found a cute way to make regular pancakes fun for Christmas.
+Also, I found a cute way to make regular pancakes fun for Christmas.
 I found this image at the Taste of Home website.
-Take some banana slices, cherry pie filling, a couple chocolate chips and some whipped cream and you’ve got a cute Santa Pancake.
+Take some banana slices, cherry pie filling, a couple chocolate chips along with some whipped cream and you’ve got a cute Santa Pancake.

 - 1/3 cup unsweetened cocoa powder